ieggel/DockerRegistryKeycloakUserNamespaceMapper/README.md

 `KEYCLOAK_HOME/bin/jboss-cli.sh --connect --command="/subsystem=keycloak-server:list-add(name=providers, value=module:ch.hevs.medgift.keycloak.docker-user-namespace-mapper)"`

-This will automatically edit the correct file which is - depending on your config (e.g. cluster mode)- currently used by Keycloak.
+This will automatically edit the correct file which is - depending on your config (e.g. cluster mode) - currently used by Keycloak.

 ### 5. Start/restart keycloak

-Tests to do
-*******
-Answer own question on stackoverflow dev deployment from scratch docker image keycloak prod deployment